Selecting Paints to Invigorate Any Renovation, Big or Small

 - The product comes in Pink and on applying and getting dried, it turns white.

-- Base Coat Emulsion Paints are highly used for treatment of surfaces which are affected with hairline cracks.
+- Base Coat Emulsion Paints are highly used for the treatment of surfaces that are affected with hairline cracks.

 3. Acrylic Water Based Paints: